 The world is so full of meanness and madness that it's easy to forget about the good stuff, like Biftu Gudina.

-Here's some of an email Jeremy sent us from Ethiopia in early 2013, a week after opening The Mill, then catching a ride to SFO:
+Here's some of an email we sent from Ethiopia in early 2013, a week after opening The Mill, then catching a ride to SFO:

 "We used an old Starbucks mobile cupping kit and cupped with the farmers at Biftu Gudina.
 We cupped five coffees including theirs, and their descriptors and ranking of the coffees aligned perfectly.
 Turns out they're great cuppers as well as excellent farmers.